stitchdata/docs/_integration-schemas/zuora/rate_plan.md

 name: "ratePlan"
 doc-link: https://live-www.zuora.com/developer/api-reference/#tag/Rate-Plans
 description: |
-  The `ratePlan` table contains info about rate plans, which is a price or collection of prices for services.
+  The `{{ table.name }}` table contains info about rate plans, which is a price or collection of prices for services.

-  #### Custom Fields
+  #### Custom Fields {#rate-plan-custom-fields}

   In addition to the attributes listed below, our Zuora integration will also replicate any custom fields.

-replication-method: "Incremental"
+replication-method: "Key-based Incremental"

 attributes:
   - name: "id"
     type: "string"
     primary-key: true
     description: "The rate plan ID."
+    foreign-key-id: "rate-plan-id"

   - name: "updatedDate"
     type: "date-time"